cocotb/cocotb/docs/source/coroutines.rst

 block on another coroutine's execution or pass control of execution back to the simulator, allowing simulation time to advance.

-Typically coroutines await a :class:`~cocotb.triggers.Trigger` object which pauses the task, and indicates to the simulator some event which will cause the task to resume execution.
+Typically coroutines await a :doc:`Trigger <triggers>` object which pauses the task, and indicates to the simulator some event which will cause the task to resume execution.
 For example: